QALECTURE/COM109/Javascript.md

 ## Learning Outcomes

-By the end of this session students should be able to:
+By the end of this session, students should be able to:

-- Understand the role of JavaScript in modern web applications
+* Explain the purpose of JavaScript in modern websites
-- Explain the relationship between HTML, CSS and JavaScript
-- Understand the Document Object Model (DOM)
+* Understand how JavaScript works alongside HTML and CSS
+* Use the browser console
-- Create and use variables
+* Create and use variables
-- Understand basic JavaScript data types
+* Understand basic data types
-- Use arithmetic operators
-- Display information using console.log()
+* Perform calculations using operators
+* Create and call functions
-- Respond to user events
+* Respond to user interactions
-- Understand the difference between let and const
-- Understand the concept of variable scope
+* Understand the basics of the DOM

 ---